Want to feed your skin the really good stuff?

 Each antioxidant has a different role to play when it comes to fusing free radicals, which is why we include a mix of antioxidants in our formulas.

-What are the benfits of using antioxidants
+What are the benefits of using antioxidants?

-You can liken antioxidants to the antidote, zapping and neutralising free radicals stopping them in their tracks.
+You can liken antioxidants to the antidote, zapping and neutralising free radicals literally stopping them in their tracks.